-Certain of our executive officers and directors also serve as executive officers and directors of Cantor SPAC III, a blank check company that consummated its initial public offering in November 2020.
-On February 17, 2021, Cantor SPAC III entered into an agreement and plan of among Cantor SPAC III, CF III Merger Sub and AEye, a Silicon Valley-based company and global leader in active, high-performance LiDAR solutions.
-Pursuant to the CF III Merger Agreement, upon the closing of the CF III Transactions, CF III Merger Sub will merge with and into AEye, with AEye being the surviving corporation and becoming a wholly owned subsidiary of Cantor SPAC III, and Cantor SPAC III will change its name to "AEye Holdings, Inc." In connection with the entry into the CF III Merger Agreement, Cantor SPAC III entered into subscription agreements with certain investors, pursuant to which, at closing of the CF III Transactions, such investors will purchase an aggregate of 22,500,000 shares of Cantor SPAC III's public equity at \$10.00 per share for an aggregate purchase price of \$225,000,000.
-The CF III Transactions are expected to close by the end of the second quarter of 2021.
+Certain of our executive officers and directors also serve as executive officers and directors of Cantor SPAC II, a blank check company that consummated its initial public offering in August 2020.
+On November 30, 2020, Cantor SPAC II entered into the Merger Agreement among Cantor SPAC II, Merger Sub and View, a Silicon Valley-based company that is the market leader in next-generation smart windows that use artificial intelligence and machine learning to tint the glass to optimize natural light while controlling heat and glare to enhance mental and physical well-being for occupants, creating smart connected buildings which reduce energy consumption and greenhouse gas emissions.
+Pursuant to the Merger Agreement, upon the closing of the Transactions, Merger Sub will merge with and into View, with View being the surviving corporation and becoming a wholly owned subsidiary of Cantor SPAC II, and Cantor SPAC II will change its name to "View, Inc." In connection with the entry into the Merger Agreement, Cantor SPAC II entered into subscription agreements with certain investors, pursuant to which, at closing of the Transactions, such investors will purchase an aggregate of 30,000,000 shares of Cantor SPAC II's public equity at \$10.00 per share for an aggregate purchase price of \$300,000,000, including the sponsor of Cantor SPAC II purchasing 5,000,000 shares for \$50,000,000.
+The Transactions are expected to close by the first quarter of 2021.

-Certain of our executive officers and directors also serve as executive officers and directors of Cantor SPAC IV, a blank check company that consummated its initial public offering in December 2020, Cantor SPAC V, a blank check company that consummated its initial public offering in February 2021, and Cantor SPAC VI, a blank check company that priced, but has not yet consummated, its initial public offering in February 2021.
-Each of Cantor SPAC IV, Cantor SPAC V and Cantor SPAC VI is focused on searching for businesses that may provide significant opportunities for attractive investor returns in industries similar to the industries in which our search is focused.
-In addition, certain of our executive officers and directors also serve as executive officers and directors of Cantor SPAC VII, a blank check company that is in the process of completing its initial public offering as of the date of this prospectus.
+Certain of our executive officers and directors also serve as executive officers and directors of Cantor SPAC III, a blank check company that consummated its initial public offering in November 2020, and Cantor SPAC IV, a blank check company that consummated its initial public offering in December 2020.
+Each of Cantor SPAC III and Cantor SPAC IV is focused on searching for businesses that may provide significant opportunities for attractive investor returns in industries similar to the industries in which our search is focused.
+Certain of our executive officers and directors will also serve as executive officers and directors of Cantor SPAC V, which has filed a registration statement with the SEC but has not yet consummated its initial public offering.